 Tadburn Meadows Local Nature Reserve

 Tadburn Meadows Local Nature Reserve, located in Halterworth, Romsey covers an area of approximately 5 hectares.
-Owned by Test Valley Borough Council since 1982 Tadburn Meadows was officially designated a Local Nature Reserve in 2002.
+Owned and managed by Test Valley Borough Council since 1982 Tadburn Meadows was officially designated a Local Nature Reserve in 2002.
 Although largely serving as a public open space for informal recreation, wildlife conservation remains a priority.
 It has become as important today for people as it is for wildlife, being an oasis of countryside in an urban setting.